tokensmith/otter/README.md

 ##### Entry Filter
 An [entry filter](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/servlet/EntryFilter.java)
-is added for all requests and is configured do so in the [servlet container factory](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/server/container/ServletContainerFactory.java#L153).
+is added for all requests and is configured in the [servlet container factory](https://github.com/RootServices/otter/blob/development/src/main/java/org/rootservices/otter/server/container/ServletContainerFactory.java#L153).
 It's responsibility is to determine if requests should be forwarded onto the [entry servlet](https://github.com/RootServices/otter/blob/development/src/test/java/integration/app/hello/controller/EntryServlet.java) or the container.
 The entry servlet will dispatch the request to Otter.
 The container handles requests to render JSPs and static assets.
 When a request should be handled by the entry servlet then `/app` is prepended to the url path.
 This is needed